I Believe In 'Ted Lasso’s Keeley Jones, And So Should You

 Advertisement

-For those uninitiated in the ways of Coach Lasso, the show, based in England, follows the fictional AFC Richmond football (aka soccer) team and the lives that revolve around it, including earnest American coach Ted Lasso (Jason Sudeikis), club owner Rebecca Welton (the radiant Hannah Waddingham), and fave team members like Sam Richardson (Edwin Afuko) and Dani Rojas (Cristo Fernández).
+For those uninitiated in the ways of Coach Lasso, the show, based in England, follows the fictional AFC Richmond football (aka soccer) team and the lives that revolve around it, including earnest American coach Ted Lasso (Jason Sudeikis), club owner Rebecca Welton (the radiant Hannah Waddingham), and fave team members like Sam Obisanya (Toheeb Jimoh) and Dani Rojas (Cristo Fernández).
 In season 1, Keeley Jones is a model/influencer type who is dating the star player, but quickly becomes a fixture in the entire team after Rebecca gives her a marketing job, which turns out, she’s incredibly good at.
 All it took to kick off Keeley’s journey from a plus-one to a boss was a chance to prove that she could do it, and a newfound confidence from her now-close friend.

 By the start of season 3, Keeley Jones is a CEO.
 But while Temple herself believes in Keeley’s professional capability, turns out that not everyone at her firm does.
 Or, at least, they don’t really understand how she does things yet.
 Both unfortunately and a bit expectedly, Keeley’s staff of normies doesn’t quite get her vibe, which is comically juxtaposed from their drab fluorescent bulb-lit desks to her plant-filled cream and pink office.
 As movies with plucky female leads have shown us time and time again, it’s never a good idea to underestimate someone just based on their aesthetics.
 “Don’t ever judge a book by its cover,” stresses Temple.
 “Just don't.
 It's a real waste of time.”